cocos/cocos-docs/en/ui-system/components/engine/ui-material.md

     // The sharedMaterial method is a "shared material asset", and operations performed on the material will affect all rendering objects that use the material, this operation will not instantiate the asset and will not affect the batch let material = spriteComp.sharedMaterial;

-    // The material method gets the "example material used by the current rendering component", and operations on the Material Instance will only affect the current component, this operation will instantiate the asset, and once instantiated, this component cannot be combined with other components let materialInstance = spriteComp.material;
+    // The material method gets the "example material used by the current renderable component", and operations on the Material Instance will only affect the current component, this operation will instantiate the asset, and once instantiated, this component cannot be combined with other components let materialInstance = spriteComp.material;
     ```